Skip to content

 • The Mobile Cancer Screening Coach, operated by the Hamilton Niagara Haldimand Brant Regional Cancer Care Program, provides free breast, cervical and colon cancer screening services in Fort Erie and Port Colborne.
 Eligible residents can book an appointment by calling 905-975-4467 or 1-855-338-3131.
 To learn more, such as eligibility and schedule, visit hnhbscreenforlife.ca/screenforlifecoach/

-The WFCC is located at the Marotta Family Hospital in St. Catharines and partakes in a tradition practiced by cancer centres worldwide – patients ringing a bell or gong to mark the end of their treatment.
+The WFCC is located at the Marotta Family Hospital in St. Catharines and partakes in a tradition practised by cancer centres worldwide – patients ringing a bell or gong to mark the end of their treatment.

 “The first time I heard the gong ring, I asked a nurse, ‘What’s that?’”
 Stasii says.
 “The nurse explained that it’s what patients do when they have their last treatment and that one day, I would ring it, too.”